shreyansh26/Iris_classification-GCP-AI-Platform-PoC/README.md

 This repository has the code to train, save and test a simple ML model on the Iris Dataset.
 The Iris dataset is a small dataset which contains attributes of the flower - Sepal length, Sepal width, Petal length and Petal width.
-The goal of the task is to classifiy based on these dimensions, the type of the Iris, which in the dataset is among three classes - Setosa, Versicolour and Virginica.
+The goal of the task is to classify based on these dimensions, the type of the Iris, which in the dataset is among three classes - Setosa, Versicolour and Virginica.

 I also detail the steps required to deploy the model on the Google Cloud AI Platform.
 And finally, the repository contains the code to run a Streamlit app with the model deployed on the AI Platform.